-To quantify the correlation between neuronal activity and IEG expression in layer 2/3 of visual cortex in adult mice, we first used a paradigm of dark adaptation and subsequent brief visual exposure (Figure 1A).
+To quantify the correlation between neuronal activity and IEG expression of individual neurons in layer 2/3 of visual cortex in adult mice, we first used a paradigm of dark adaptation and subsequent brief visual exposure (Figure 1A).
 We did this in three groups of adult mice separately (4 EGFP-Arc mice, 4 c-Fos-GFP mice, and 4 EGR1-GFP mice, between 100 and 291 days old).
 We dark-adapted all three groups of mice for 24 hours and subsequently head-fixed them, while still in complete darkness, under a two-photon microscope on a spherical treadmill (Figure 1A).
 We then measured calcium activity and IEG levels every 15 minutes for six hours (Figures 1B-1D; see Methods).
 Between the first and second measurement, mice were exposed to visual input for 15 minutes.
 This paradigm, which is a combination of light exposure and exposure of the mouse to head-fixation, resulted in transient and modest increases in Arc and EGR1 expression levels, and a decrease in c-Fos expression levels (Figure S1A).
-Given that mean neuronal activity levels in V1 are rapidly stabilized across light-dark transitions (Hengen et al., 2016), and only a prolonged dark adaption (of 60 hours) results in a substantial increase of neuronal activity upon light exposure (Torrado Pacheco et al., 2019), the absence of a strong IEG response is perhaps not surprising.

-To quantify the relationship between neuronal activity and IEG expression levels more directly, We then computed the correlation between average neuronal activity and IEG expression levels for each neuron as a function of time between neuronal activity measurement and IEG expression measurement (Figures 1E-1G).
-Correlation peaked at a time lag of approximately 3.5 h ± 0.5 h (mean ± SEM) between neuronal activity measurement and IEG measurement for Arc and c-Fos, and was positive but relatively stable in a window from -2 hours to +3 hours for EGR1 consistent with previous results (Wang et al., 2021) (Arc: 1382 neurons, c-Fos: 1070 neurons, EGR1: 1319 neurons; Figures 1E-1G).
+Given that mean neuronal activity levels in V1 are rapidly stabilized across light-dark transitions (Hengen et al., 2016), and only a prolonged dark adaption (of 60 hours) results in a substantial increase of neuronal activity upon light exposure (Torrado Pacheco et al., 2019), the absence of a response in mean IEG levels is perhaps not surprising.
+We then computed the correlation between average neuronal activity and IEG expression levels for each neuron as a function of time between neuronal activity measurement and IEG expression measurement (Figures 1E-1G).
+Correlation peaked at a time lag of approximately 3.5 h ± 0.5 h (mean ± SEM) between neuronal activity measurement and IEG measurement for Arc and c-Fos, and was positive but relatively stable in a window from -2 hours to +3 hours for EGR1, consistent with previous results (Wang et al., 2021) (Arc: 1382 neurons, c-Fos: 1070 neurons, EGR1: 1319 neurons; Figures 1E-1G).
 At peak, the correlation between neuronal activity and IEG expression was highest for c-Fos, intermediate for Arc, and lowest for EGR1 (Figures 1H-1J; correlation coefficients for c-Fos: 0.39 ± 0.07, Arc: 0.26 ± 0.05, EGR1: 0.21 ± 0.03, mean ± SEM; comparisons between c-Fos vs. Arc: p < 3 x 10-4, Arc vs. EGR1: p = 0.0188, c-Fos vs. EGR1: p < 10-8; 4 mice per group, t-test with bootstrapping, see Methods).
 The positive correlation and the time lag of the correlation peak would be consistent with the idea that neuronal activity induces IEG expression, but the fact that correlations with mean activity were relatively weak could mean that it is specific patterns or types of activity that induce IEG expression.
 It is often assumed that IEG expression is also a correlate of neuronal plasticity (Holtmaat and Caroni, 2016; Josselyn et al., 2015; Kaplan et al., 1996).
 Given that certain forms of neuronal plasticity are associated with bursts of activity, we first tested whether maximum activity was a better predictor of IEG expression levels than mean activity.
 Indeed, we found that the correlation with maximum neuronal activity was higher than the correlation with mean activity for all three IEGs, but only significantly so for Arc and EGR1 (Figure S1B).
-Thus, the fact that we could detect a positive, albeit weak, relationship between neuronal calcium activity and IEG expression, would suggest that the method of using transgenic mice that drive GFP under an IEG promoter has sufficient resolution to detect physiologically relevant changes in IEG levels.
+Thus, while there is a weak but positive correlation between calcium activity and IEG expression for all three IEGs, it is possible that IEG expression is more directly related to functional plasticity.